 The summer months in Salt Lake City offer outstanding opportunity for outdoor recreation and other activities associated with the university.
 Surrounded by spectacular mountains, Salt Lake City is within easy driving distance of Great Salt Lake and nine national parks, including Arches, Canyonlands, Zion, Grand Teton and Arches National Park.

-Participants will receive a $4,000 stipend and university housing is provided.
+Participants will receive a $5,000 stipend; university housing is provided.
 Travel costs to and from Salt Lake City are covered.

-The 2014 summer program will run from May 26 – August 2.
-The application deadline is February 15, 2014.
-On-line applications can be found here.
+The 2017 summer program will run from May 31 – August 5.
+Online applications are available here.